istio-ecosystem/hsm-sds-server/deployment/integration-tcs/gateway-TEST-WITH-TCS.md

 # Check the quoteattestations CR for gateway
 kubectl get quoteattestations.tcs.intel.com
 export QA_NAME=<The Name of The quoteattestations CR>

+# Step 1.
+Obtain the secret name from ${QA_NAME} mentioned above
+# Step 2.
+Obtain the CA cert information from the secret name field tls.crt in step 1
+# Step 3.
+Store the CA cert in cacert.crt

 # Verify the result
 export INGRESS_NAME=istio-ingressgateway